JWP Consulting GK

 This is the ideal buikd [sic] process.
 You may not like it, but this is what peak container build performance looks like.

-The fact that Nix, NixOS and nixpkgs are developed and maintained by volunteers, and that I am able to leverage the Nixiverse to this degree is humbling.
+The fact that Nix, NixOS and nixpkgs are developed and maintained by volunteers, and that the Nix community provides so much support is humbling.

 Now, anyone can spin up a complete Projectify deployment with just a few commands on their local machine.
 This includes a Redis compatible cache (keydb) and a PostgreSQL instance.

 Since container build times can still be somewhat long, I’ve also added a Supervisor configuration and added the necessary binaries to the Projectify repository’s root folder flake file.
-Setting up and running the Projectify web app using Supervisor can be achieved with just a few commands, and all builds used are cached by Nix and therefore fast.
+Setting up and running the Projectify web app using Supervisor can be achieved with just a few commands.
+All builds are cached by Nix and they are fast.

 Configuration prep-work

-I still wanted to make sure I don’t miss anything and therefore set the new Render deployment’s SECURITY_ORIGINS to include multiple domains:
+I still wanted to make sure I don’t miss anything.
+I set the new Render deployment’s SECURITY_ORIGINS to include these two domains:

 https://STAGING_HOST_NAME.onrender.com,https://www.projectifyapp.com

-I updated ALLOWED_HOSTS in the Render deployment to match the above origins:
+I updated ALLOWED_HOSTS in the Render deployment to match the needed origin domains and set it to the following value:

 STAGING_HOST_NAME.onrender.com,www.projectifyapp.com,api.projectifyapp.com

 I set FRONTEND_URL to be https://www.projectifyapp.com, as this environment variable only exists for cosmetic purposes.
-That is, it’s used for inserting full URLs into backend-sent emails and so on.
+That is, it’s used for inserting full URLs into backend-sent emails.

 Since database migrations are always exciting, I am writing down the PostgreSQL migration steps here for future reference: